The CrossLead Framework:

-Driven by an almost fanatical hatred of failure, Special Operations began to change how it operated.
-By reinventing its operating practices, they centralized communication channels to enable shared consciousness and decentralized decision-making to empower those on the ground to rapidly learn and adapt to meet the needs of the changing environment.
+Special Operations began to change the way they operated, reinventing their operating practices to become a more agile, nimble organization that learned faster than the adversary.
+This transformation involved centralizing communication channels to enable shared learnings and decentralized decision-making to empower those on the ground to apply these lessons and adapt to meet the demands of a changing environment.

 In 2010, former Navy SEAL David Silverman and a group of colleagues began a mission to capture the lessons they had learned, leading in this successful, large-scale culture transformation.

 They recognized that their wartime challenges were not dissimilar from those businesses are facing today:

 Together, they developed CrossLead – a framework for leading organizations and their teams in rapidly changing environments.
 CrossLead is now the management framework trusted by dozens of high-performing companies and nonprofits across the globe.